mercedezcastro/mercedezcastro/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/f2c_3.png">

-Floor2Ceiling is a website that I created in the Summer of 2018 during my spare time for my father's local consturction business.
+Floor2Ceiling is a website that I created in the Summer of 2018 during my spare time for my father's local construction business.
 I started this project to help me learn how to design a website using HTML and CSS.

 I began this project with only basic knowledge of self-taught HTML and CSS.
 Everything that I learned about building this website is from various YouTube tutorials.
 I first started with videos to refresh myself with the basics of HTML.
 Eventually, I stumbled across videos on CSS Flexbox and CSS Grid.

-CSS Grid immediately sparked my interest in how simple and unique the code was, so I decided to use it to build this website because it was more recent and interesting and I wanted to try the code out for myself.
+CSS Grid immediately sparked my interest in how simple and unique the code was.
+I also decided to use Grid to build this website because it was more recent than flexbox and I wanted to farmiliarize myself with the code.
 The outcome is a simple informative website with links to showcase different areas of renovation, most recent projects, and a contact form.

-In this project I gained experience with responsive web design, HTML, and CSS.
+In this project I gained useful experience with responsive web design, HTML, and CSS + Grid.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+Source: <a href="https://github.com/meowcedez/floor2ceiling"><i class="large github icon"></i>theVacay/vacay</a>